 Wondering how to increase conversion rates for your e-commerce store?

-I’m going to show you how to raise your conversion rate with some simple techniques.
+I’m going to show you how to raise your conversion rate with some straightforward e-commerce copywriting methods.

 As of the last quarter of 2016, the global e-commerce market had an average conversion rate of 4.14%.

 How does yours compare?
 Is it higher? lower?

 If it’s below the average, then the strategies ahead will give it a great boost.
 Heck, even if it’s higher, I’m confident you’ll be able to raise it even more.

 Ready to make more sales?
 Then let’s get into it!

 E-commerce copywriting tips

 Every word has an emotion behind it.
 If you use the right ones, customers will be more likely to buy from you.